yarray/rasterbox/README.md

 ## Roadmap

-The library is experimental and will be continue if only I found it to have more potential than other pure-rust libraries such as [georaster](https://github.com/pka/georaster) or [geotiff](https://github.com/georust/geotiff).
+The library is experimental and will be continued if only I found it to have more potential than other pure-rust libraries such as [georaster](https://github.com/pka/georaster) or [geotiff](https://github.com/georust/geotiff).